Skip to content

 On this page

 There is one asterisk, and it is the thing most guides get wrong.
 Frankfurt is not a true walk-airside hub like Atlanta or Amsterdam.
-When you change terminals, you usually go through a security re-screen at the destination terminal, often right at the gate in Terminal 2.
+When you change terminals, you usually go through a security re-screen at the destination terminal.
 So while the published minimums are low and the Schengen advantage is real, you should not plan a terminal-change connection as if you can stroll airside from gate to gate.
 This guide walks through the published minimums, the realistic padding to add, how the Schengen versus non-Schengen distinction changes everything, the SkyLine reality, passport control and security, and how FRA stacks up against other hubs.
 Every figure is sourced from Frankfurt Airport’s own guidance and our structured airport dataset, with a lastVerified date on the underlying data.

 Quick reference: Frankfurt minimum connection times